cj123/allthefirmwares/README.md

   -d string
     	the location to save/check IPSW files.
-    		Can include templates e.g. {{.Identifier}} or {{.BuildID}} (default "./") -i string
+    		Can include templates e.g. {{.Identifier}} or {{.BuildID}} (default "./") -filter string
+    	filter by a specific struct field
+  -filterValue string
+    	the value to filter by (used with -filter)
+  -i string
     	only download for the specified device
   -l	only download the latest firmware for the specified devices